lcp0578/book-note/books/javascript/ReactAndReactNative/chapter6.md

 		- The second way uses a generic array type, Array<elemType>:

 				let list: Array<number> = [1, 2, 3];
-	- **tuple**: Tuple types allow you to express an array where the type of a fixed number of ele￾ments is known but does not need to be the same.
+	- **tuple**: Tuple types allow you to express an array where the type of a fixed number of elements is known but does not need to be the same.
 For example, you may want to represent a value as a pair of a string and a number:

 			let x: [string, number];
 			x = ["hello", 10]; // OK